3. Maintaining unity in the church, 1:11-4:21

 In the passage before us Paul develops a contrast touched on in verse 17.
 The contrast is between "words of human wisdom" and the gospel of the "cross of Christ."
 Paul argues that the gospel is not something that needs improving by the addition of human wisdom.
 In fact, the message concerning the cross of Christ has no sense to it.
 As far as human reasoning is concerned, the gospel is foolishness.
 So, beware of testing it by human wisdom.

-i] In 1:11-4:21, the opening section of the letter, Paul addresses a church divided and in conflict.
+i] Background: In 1:11-4:21, the opening section of the letter, Paul addresses a church divided and in conflict.
 Two, possibly even four parties/groups seem to have developed: the Paul, Appolos (Apollos was a "native of Alexandria... a learned man, with a thorough knowledge of the Scriptures", Act.18:24-28), Peter and "Christ" parties/groups.
 Paul had obviously come in for some heavy criticism, so he seeks to calm the dispute in the church while defending his apostolic role and his gospel.
 Clearly, the Corinthians had overvalued human wisdom and devalued the gospel, so in 1:18-25 Paul sets out "to expound the true meaning of divine and human wisdom, and of the gospel", Barrett.

-ii] The structure of 1:18-2:5.
+ii] Structure - 1:18-2:5.
 This passage divides into three paragraphs which together argue that human wisdom and the gospel are mutually exclusive.
 "How can the gospel of Christ be a form of sofia (wisdom) when (a) the message concerns a crucified Christ, 1:18-25; (b) its recipients at Corinth are far from 'wise' or influential in the sense understood by the world at large, 1:26-31; and (c) Paul's own preaching when he came to Corinth was not characterized by the kind of cleverness designed to impress an audience, 2:1-5?", Thiselton.

-iii] Wisdom in Corinth.
-In the passage Paul contrasts "eloquent [human] wisdom" with the "wisdom of God".
+iii] Wisdom: In the passage Paul contrasts "eloquent [human] wisdom" with the "wisdom of God".
 The content of the wisdom of God is the gospel, "Christ crucified".
 The content of human wisdom, or "knowledge" is not actually detailed.
 The reason probably lies in the multiplicity of groups/parties operating within the Corinthian church, a multiplicity of parties possessing a multiplicity of world views.
 At one extreme there is a "touch not, taste not" nomism, and at the other extreme an "all things are lawful" libertarianism, a spirituality that transcends the flesh.
 So, at this point in his letter Paul simply denounces the "knowledge" which supplants the gospel, before addressing the specific problems that are troubling the church.

 Text - 1:18